rust-lang/rust/src/doc/trpl/the-stack-and-the-heap.md

 this chapter will be a refresher.
 If you’re not, you’ll learn about this more general concept, but with a Rust-y focus.

+As with most things, when learning about them, we’ll use a simplified model to start.
+This lets you get a handle on the basics, without getting bogged down with details which are, for now, irrelevant.
+The examples we’ll use aren’t 100% accurate, but are representative for the level we’re trying to learn at right now.
+Once you have the basics down, learning more about how allocators are implemented, virtual memory, and other advanced topics will reveal the leaks in this particular abstraction.

 # Memory management

 These two terms are about memory management.
 The stack and the heap are